-Short on cash for your startup idea?
+Short on cash for your low cost startup idea?
 Not sure if there’s enough demand for your product to make it worthwhile?
 Pre-orders could be the answer.
 Here is a closer look at the advantages of setting up a pre-order system to test interest and to collect funds to help you go forward.

 Why a Pre-Order?